watch-connectivity/react-native-watch-connectivity.github.io/docs/api-events.md

 ## `reachability`

 Updates when reachability changes.
-If reachable, then you can use [interactive messaging](/react-native-watch-connectivity/docs/communication#interactive-messaging) to communicate with the watch.
+If reachable, you can use [interactive messaging](/docs/communication#interactive-messaging) to communicate with the watch.

 ### Usage